qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Using data-defined override for labelling
 -----------------------------------------

-With the data-defined override functions, the settings for the labelling are overridden by entries in the attribute table.
+With the :index:`data-defined override` functions, the settings for the labelling are overridden by entries in the attribute table.
 You can activate and deactivate the function with the right-mouse button.
 Hover over the symbol and you see the information about the data-defined override,